-In January 2021, however, Dashlane announced that it would be phasing out its desktop applications, like by the middle of the year.
+In January 2021, Dashlane announced that it would be phasing out its desktop applications sometime in the middle of the year.
 It encourages all users to switch to the browser extensions.

 The password manager is well designed, easy to use and excellent at filling out your personal information in online forms.
 A scanner goes through your email inbox to find online accounts you may have forgotten about.

 Dashlane's drawback is its high price.
 Its Premium plan is $60 per year, or $78 per year if you pay monthly, while Dashlane's free plan is limited to 50 sets of credentials and won't let you sync among devices.

 A new Essentials plan that costs $36 per year ($4 per month) tries to close the gap between the two, but it limits you to only two devices — not much of a winning proposition when that costs the same as LastPass, Keeper and 1Password's unlimited plans.